The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 In the middle of the 19th century, a lively building and development activity developed, accompanied by a modern school system.
 From 1882, the “Alliance Israélite” from France set up schools in the cities of Jaffa, Haifa, Safed and Tiberias, where Hebrew, Arabic, Turkish and French were taught.
 They were followed by similar efforts in other European countries.

-It was hoped that the planned university building would provide the local population with a sound education in middle and higher professions, which was also in the interests of the donors of such a project.
+It was hoped that the planned university construction would provide the local population with a sound education in middle and higher professions, which was also in the interests of the sponsors of such a project.
 The aim of Germany, or rather the German government, was to spread Germanness abroad and expand trade relations.
 The German-Jewish donors were more concerned with providing help and protection to their co-religionists in the Orient.

 Unlike the “Central-Verein deutscher Staatsbürger jüdischen Glaubens” (CV) and the “Zionistische Vereinigung für Deutschland” (ZVfD), the “Hilfsverein der Deutschen Juden”, which was responsible for the Technion, was a Jewish philanthropic association for helping Jews abroad.
 At the request of the association, the German government made an attempt to support the university project with the then Sultan of the Ottoman Empire.
 As this was not heeded, the emperor withdrew from a second attempt at support out of concern about a possible decline in trade relations.